Saira-Ahmed/NovelBank/README.md

 Set up MASM and Irvine32 library

-Create a new MASM project
+Create a new MASM project and file name should have .asm extension.

 Add the .asm file to the project